mjkoster/ODM-Examples/sdf.md

 A definition consists of a map entry using the newly defined term as a JSON keyword, with a value consisting of a map of Qualities and their values.

 A definition may in turn contain other definitions.
-Each definition consists of the newly defined identifier and a set of key value pairs that represent the defined qualities and contained type definitions.
+Each definition consists of the newly defined identifier and a set of key-value pairs that represent the defined qualities and contained type definitions.

 For example, an Object definition looks like this: